Impactworkers/iw-complaint-manager/docs/_development-resources/instances.md

 permalink: /how-to/instances
 ---

+{: .warning-title }
+> Check for Relevance
+>
+> This page may be about Complaint Manager 1.0.
+Should it be removed from this wiki?

 # How to Switch Between Instances

 Now that we're actively developing for multiple instances (NOIPM and HAWAII) we need to be able to flip our environments between them, so here's how.